French submarine Argonaute (1905)

 The French submarine Argonaute was an experimental attack submarine built for the French Navy between 1903 and 1911.
 Initially named Omega, Argonaute was laid down in January 1903, launched in November 1905 and commissioned in 1911.
 She was essentially an experimental submarine, and although in service during World War I, saw no action.
 Argonaute was decommissioned in 1919.

 Design

-Omega was designed by Émile Berti and Emmanuel Petithomme.
+Omega was designed by Émile Bertin and Emmanuel Petithomme.
 Initially, Omega was to be equipped with a special diesel engine to power the submarine both on the surface and submerged, but the failure of the concept on the French submarine Z forced the constructors to install a steam engine and an electric motor instead.